rasbt/python_reference/README.md

-python_reference
+Python Tutorials and References
 ================

-Syntax examples for useful Python functions, methods, and modules
+Useful functions, tutorials, and other Python-related things

 ###Links to view the IPython Notebooks